Dark Tranquillity: Construct (2012–2013)

 On 27 April 2012, Dark Tranquillity renewed their contract with Century Media.
 On 18 October 2012, the band began writing for the album.
 On 10 January 2013, the band announced the title of their tenth album would be Construct, and it was released in Europe on 27 May 2013 and in North America on 28 May 2013.
 The album was mixed by Jens Bogren at his Fascination Street studios in Örebro, Sweden.

 On 18 February 2013, Antonsson amicably left Dark Tranquillity, citing a desire to focus on playing guitar and being a recording engineer and producer.
 On 27 February 2013, the band announced that they completed recording the album.
 Although Antonsson remained during the recording of "Construct", he did not perform the bass.
-According to Niklas Sundin's Twitter, he hasn't been excited for a Dark Tranquillity release since Skydancer, due to the fact that the recording sessions for all their other releases were "way too long" compared to Construct.
+According to Niklas Sundin's Twitter, he hadn't been excited for a Dark Tranquillity release since Skydancer, due to the recording sessions for all their other releases taking "way too long" compared to Construct.

 On 27 March 2013, a teaser campaign and track list for Construct were revealed.
-The band also commented on the style of the album, saying, "While still bearing the unmistakable mark of the Dark Tranquillity, the record is probably our most different and diverse offering since 1999's Projector".
+The band commented on the style of the album, saying, "While still bearing the unmistakable mark of the Dark Tranquillity, the record is probably our most different and diverse offering since 1999's Projector".

 To promote the album, the band toured the world with dates in Finland and North America alongside Omnium Gatherum, Europe with Tristania, and Sweden with Darkane.

-On 10 July 2013, a B-side from Construct, titled "Sorrow's Architect", was released on a limited flexi 7" released with an issue of Decibel.
-On 14 January 2014, the band announced that the song would be released with another B-side, titled "A Memory Construct", on a limited tour 7" and digitally which also includes the "Sorrow's Architect".
+On 10 July 2013, a B-side from Construct, "Sorrow's Architect", was released on a limited flexi 7" released with an issue of Decibel.
+On 14 January 2014, the band announced that the song would be released with another B-side, "A Memory Construct", on a limited tour 7" and digitally, which also includes the "Sorrow's Architect".
 The 7" became available on 1 February 2014, and digitally in March 2014.